 Not only does having your agent’s license provide some direct benefits to your own investing, you’re able to work on behalf of friends and family, too.
 If you’re good at what you do, other investors in your network may use you for their own deals, in which you would generate 2% to 3% commission on each one.

 Since most of the cost you incur for holding your real estate license is a yearly flat fee, it doesn’t cost you any more to do a few extra deals for others.
-In fact, it can pad your bank account a bit or provide a great stack of cash for your next investment property.
-What starts as a part time real estate agent gig may even turn into what you choose to do full time!
+It can pad your bank account a bit or provide a great stack of cash for your next investment property.
+What starts as a part-time real estate agent gig may even turn into what you choose to do full-time!

-Plus, in your searching, you may do all the work to find investment properties but some may not work for your needs.
+Plus, in your search, you may find some investment properties that may not work for your needs.
 If you’re a licensed agent, you may still be able to make a profit off these deals if you have another investor as a client and the deal works for them.
-In this case, you could make your 3% commission without purchasing the deal yourself — whether that be due to finances, desired market, or condition of the property.
+In this case, you could make your 3% commission without purchasing the deal yourself.

 Costs

-Getting your real estate license isn’t free — it takes a big investment of both time and money, especially initially.
+Getting your real estate license isn’t free.
+It takes a big investment of both time and money, especially initially.
 Expect to spend at least a few thousand dollars and nearly 100 hours upfront to acquire your license.
-This upfront cost includes fees for the courses you’ll need to take, the cost of the test, and the paperwork and association fees you’ll need to pay in order to get your actual license.
+This upfront cost includes fees for the courses you’ll need to take, the cost of the test, and the paperwork and association fees you’ll need to pay to get your license.

 There are also costs associated with keeping your license.
-This may include continuing education credits, fees you pay to the association, and fees your broker requires you to pay on a yearly basis.
+This may include continuing education credits, fees paid to the association, and fees your broker requires you to pay yearly.

 Education and time investment

-Getting your real estate license doesn’t just cost you money — you’ll invest a significant amount of time upfront to study for and pass the realtor exam.
-And this isn’t just a simple test — most states require nearly 100 hours of coursework in order to even qualify to take the test to become a licensed real estate agent.
+Getting your real estate license doesn’t just cost you money; you’ll invest a significant amount of time upfront to study for and pass the realtor exam.
+This isn’t just a simple test.
+Most states require nearly 100 hours of coursework to qualify for the test to become a licensed real estate agent.

 Paperwork and added responsibility

-When you are a licensed real estate agent, you’ll need to disclose this on anything and everything — especially if you’re purchasing a property.
+When you are a licensed real estate agent, you must disclose this on anything and everything.
+Especially if you’re purchasing a property.
 Having that designation can also trigger added paperwork during the sale and closing process.

 Distraction from investing goals

 In real estate, the main thing keeping you from accelerating growth is your time (or a lack of it!).
-Obviously, any other job beyond investing can distract from this growth — and this includes being a real estate agent and all the layers that come with it.
-You’ll need to keep up with your education requirements, renewals, broker relations, taxes, and insurance and all this takes time to maintain.
+Any other job beyond investing can distract from this growth, including being a real estate agent and all the layers that come with it.
+You’ll need to keep up with your education requirements, renewals, broker relations, taxes, and insurance, which takes time to maintain.

-It’s unlikely you’ll be a shark at finding and investing in great deals – and the best agent in town.
-Instead, focus on what you know and find the best agent in town to work for you!
+It’s unlikely you’ll be a shark at finding and investing in great deals and the best agent in town.
+Instead, focus on your knowledge and find the best agent in town to work for you!

-The bottom line is that there is no perfect answer to the question of whether every investor should get their real estate license.
-Beyond the initial investment, it may not cause any harm to do so.
-But, take a close look at your skills and goals when you make the decision.
+The bottom line is that there is no perfect answer to whether every investor should get a real estate license.
+Beyond the initial investment, doing so may not cause any harm.
+But when you make the decision, take a close look at your skills and goals.

-But, if you already have a great real estate agent who has experience in investment properties, you may be better off relying on their expertise and focusing on what you’re good at.
+But, if you already have a great real estate agent with experience in investment properties, you may be better off relying on their expertise and focusing on what you’re good at.
 There’s something to be said for being able to offload some of the work to a competent party.

 You may even be able to find a low, flat fee agent or one who will give you a discount commission rate because you’ll be doing a high volume of sales or purchases using them as your agent.
 And instead of tying up your time, you can focus on being a growing investor.